Kyubyong/numpy_exercises/README.md

-# numpy exercises
+# NumPy Exercises

-In numerical computing in python, numpy is essential.
+In numerical computing in python, NumPy is essential.
 I'm writing simple (a few lines for each problem) but hopefully helpful exercises based on each of numpy's functions.
-The basic outline will be as follows.
+The outline will be as follows.

   * Array creation routines (DONE)
   * Array manipulation routines (DONE)
-  * String operations (WIP)
+  * String operations (DONE)
   * Numpy-specific help functions (DONE)
   * Indexing routines (WIP)
   * Input and output (WIP)